-Towards the end of the 5th century BC Athens was among the most beautiful cities in the world.
-Founded in the middle of the Bronze Age (traditionally by Cecrops), Athens was named after the city's patron goddess Athens (called 'Athene' in Homer).
-Athwas not at first very wealthy or important, but it gradually grew with the development of trade.
+Towards the end of the fifth century BC Athens was among the most beautiful cities in the world.
+Founded in the middle of the Bronze Age (traditionally by Cecrops), it was named after the city's patron goddess Athens (called 'Athene' in Homer).
+Athens was not at first very wealthy or important, but it gradually grew so with the development of trade.
 The first fine buildings were erected towards the end of the sixth century BC, under the rule of Peisistratus and his sons.

 Doric and Ionic

 Two styles of architecture were were employed: Doric and Ionic.
 Ionic columns are more slender than Doric, crowned with 'ram's horns', and have a base.
 The fluting is also slightly different.

 The buildings on the Acropolis were constructed of Pentelic marble.
 This is not dazzling white in color (although it is possible that this marble was a little whiter in ancient times than it is today).
 It has a slightly golden tinge which is particularly beautiful when seen against the bright blue of the clear Mediterranean sky, and the deep blue of the sea which is clearly visible from the Acropolis.

 The most impressive building on the Acropolis is the Parthenon, a magnificent temple dedicated to Athena, the protectress of the city.
 Designed by Ictinus and Callicrates, it took nine years to build (from 447 to 438 BC), and it was another six years before all the decoration was completed.